ctolnai/newsforyou/README.md

 * When the users Modal is closed he is then taken back to their dashboard

-* When the user goes to Dashboard the user can then change their Udername and Email
+* When the user goes to Dashboard the user can then change their Username and Email

 Below is a screenshot of the Modal when you go to Sign Up/Login!